limzerui/NUS_GeoGuesser/README.md

 ## Features

-- **Two Distinct Game Modes**: Choose between the “Classic” Street View-based mode or the image-based “Alt-Game” mode.
+- **Two Distinct Game Modes**: Choose between the “Classic” Street View-based mode or the image-based “Close-Up Challenge” mode.
 - **Progressive Rounds**: Each game consists of a series of rounds (e.g., 5).
 Your points accumulate to a final score.
 - **Difficulty Scaling**:
   - **Classic Mode**: Start zoomed in at a random Street View location.
 Each guess transitions you to the next round.